Our Team

 -

-Hayley JakimaviciusHightown Primary School
+Hayley ClarkPrincipal - St Monica Primary School

-Hayley Jakimavicius
+Hayley Clark

 Hayley is a committed and reflective teacher who strongly believes that all children deserve the best education.
 She has a passion for Early Years and Key Stage One education and believes that they are the most important and fundamental years for instilling effective learning behaviours and equipping children with the essential foundational skills for all future learning.
 Hayley is particularly keen on developing early reading, phonics and writing skills.
 She also loves Art.